 Depending upon the situation, other emergency services may be provided by the community in which the campus is located as well as county, state, and federal emergency response services.
 Emergency procedures and notification methods are reviewed and tested annually.

-Questions pertaining to emergency procedures should be referred to the Director of Athletics, Housing and Security at (207) 755-5251.
-Specific questions about disabilities should be referred to the disabilities coordinator at (207) 755-5277.
+Questions pertaining to emergency procedures should be referred to the Director of Campus Safety & Security at, (207) 212-8566.
+Specific questions about disabilities should be referred to the accessibilities coordinator at (207) 755-5277.